stfc/PSyclone/doc/user_guide/psyclone_kern.rst

 The algorithm generator also takes a file containing a kernel implementation but this time generates an appropriate algorithm layer that represents a complete, standalone application.
-Processing this algorithm layer plus the assoicated kernel metadata may then be processed with PSyclone in the usual way to generate code which executes the supplied kernel.
+This algorithm layer plus the associated kernel metadata may then be processed with PSyclone in the usual way to generate code which executes the supplied kernel.

 This functionality is provided to the user via the ``psyclone-kern`` command, described in more detail below.